1Computer1/ewe/README.md

 An interpreter and REPL for the lambda calculus.
 To install, run `stack install`.
 Run `ewe --help` for more info.
-Windows users will have to run `chcp 65001` for Unicode characters to display correctly.

 ## Untyped